tsjondin/phpunit-automock/README.md

 ### Unit dependencies must not be primitives

-A Unit may not depend on primitives, Automock will prevent this by halting your tests (throw exception) if your dependency is not a class/interface.
+A Unit may not depend on primitives, Automock will prevent this by halting your test if your dependency is not a class/interface.

 This is mainly to enforce the pattern of wrapping all primitives into validated domain-specific value-objects.